 Exposure to new potential triggers or changes in habits could cause more frequent and sudden migraine with aura episodes.

-It is important for a person to keep a record of their headaches and symptoms to help identify possible new triggers that may be causing the episodes to occur.
+A person can record their headaches and symptoms to help identify possible new triggers causing the episodes.

-It may not always be possible to prevent chronic migraine, but there are some steps a person can take to help reduce their severity or duration.
+It may not always be possible to prevent chronic migraine, but there are some steps a person can take to help reduce the severity or duration of episodes.

-For example, research indicates that most treatment plans should include avoiding known triggers and taking preventive medications as prescribed.
+Most treatment plans include avoiding known triggers and taking preventive medications a doctor prescribes.

-Some other things a person can do to help prevent episodes include:
+Some other things a person can do that may help prevent episodes include:

 • limiting caffeine and alcohol intake